MetaMask/web3-dubai-mm-workshop/README.md

 - Currency Symbol: ETH
 - Block explorer URL: we can leave this blank

-For our Frontent we can open one more terminal window and run:
+For our Front-end we can open one more terminal window and run:

 ```bash
 npm run dev
 ```

 **Important**
-We need to pay attention to the output of this command and anytime we rerun this command we will need to get the `contract address` and copy it into the `apps/web/lib/config` file.
+We need to pay attention to the output of this command, and anytime we rerun this command, we will need to get the `contract address` and copy it into the `apps/web/lib/config` file.

-All of the work from here will be done in our `apps/web` directory, I should not that all of the dependencies we will be relying on have already been installed:
+All of the work, from this point, will be done in our `apps/web` directory.
+All dependencies we will rely on have already been installed:

-If needed we can go over those dependencies in the workshop if anyone has any questions, from here we will (together) build the frontend out piece by piece and build everything required to not only connect users via MetaMask to our app, but also do that in a way that is scalable so that if the app were to expand to multiple pages and routes, we would have a solid way to use the wallet state and connection ot the blockchain through that wallet on any page in our dApp.

 ## Connecting Users to MetaMask

-We will first need to create a directory in `apps/web/components/styledComponents` and this is where I will give you some basic styling for our navigation and some general styling we could use throughout our application.
+We will first need to create a directory in `apps/web/components/` named `styledComponents` for styling our individual components and more general styles we could reuse throughout our application, like buttons, etc.

-Create: `navigation.js` with the following code:
+Inside the `styledComponents` directory we just created, we need a file named `navigation.js` with the following code:

 ```js
 import styled from 'styled-components';